About the Web Integrity Project

 The Web Integrity Project Team

-Toly Rinberg (Director) – Toly is responsible for all WIP operations and leads the WIP team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.
+Toly Rinberg (Co-Director) – Toly is responsible for all WIP operations and leads the WIP team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.

 Toly helps lead the Environmental Data and Governance Initiative’s Website Monitoring Team.
 He is currently on leave from his Ph.D. in Applied Physics at Harvard University, and he graduated from Stanford University with an M.S. in Biophysics and from Brandeis University with a B.S. in Physics.

-Rachel Bergman (Director of Programs) – Rachel oversees WIP’s monitoring efforts.
+Rachel Bergman (Co-Director) – Rachel oversees WIP’s monitoring efforts.
 She leads research and monitoring of agency websites and coordinates the work of volunteer monitoring analysts.
 She writes and vets reports on website changes, and coordinates public and media outreach for releases.

 Prior to co-founding WIP and joining Sunlight, Rachel completed a Master’s in Global Health at Karolinska Institutet in Stockholm, Sweden.
 She graduated from Princeton University with a B.A. in Molecular Biology, and a certificate in Global Health and Health Policy.